 | Mechanical fasteners (when positional) | S1, S2, … or M3-1, M3-2, … |

-U3, the build requirement should call itU3.
-Renaming for “clarity” introduces drift. - Don’t use reference designators for sequential count tracking.
-If you need “fastener 1, then fastener 2, then fastener 3” because of torque pattern, that’s a procedure-step concern, not a designator.
+Don’t use reference designators for sequential count tracking.
+A torque pattern that needs fastener 1, then fastener 2, then fastener 3 is a procedure-step concern, not a designator.